dmorrill10/acpc_poker_gui_client/README.md

         gem install bundler

 * A non-LLVM version of GCC - This may require some extra steps on OSX as some versions of XCode no longer include such compilers.
 There are many [discussions on solutions for this on stack overflow](http://stackoverflow.com/questions/8032824/cant-install-ruby-under-lion-with-rvm-gcc-issues).
+* For using the app, a modern non-*Internet Explorer* browser (*Google Chrome* or *Chromium* tend to work best and is most thoroughly tested with).
+Must support *JavaScript* and *websockets*, and both must be enabled.
+In theory, Internet Explorer should work properly but it (at least in this application) has a problem with the rails `remote: true` option for injecting *AJAX* into forms, and I'm not sure why or how to fix it.

 Installation
 ---------------